 As digital technology becomes more and more a part of our lives, the need for personalized education is growing.
 Today, more than ever, we need to tailor our education based on our needs and not be stuck following a script designed for someone else.
+This can be achieved with the help of online courses offered by many reputed institutions over the internet.
+Nowadays, the majority of households tend to have access to the internet and cable tv as many ISPs offer bundled connections (look for the best internet and tv bundles if interested).
+This helps students to get access to online courses through the internet and enables them to attend classes over video conferencing.
 The benefits of digital education are numerous and have been demonstrated by numerous studies, including research done by the United Nations.

 – If there’s one thing the 21st century has taught us, it’s that the way we get information is changing drastically.
 Access to information is no longer limited to the walls of a library or classroom.
 It’s something we can do at home, listen to the radio, or find on the internet.

-The first benefit that you can get out of digitalization in education is that students can now have easy access to learning resources at any time, anywhere, and e-books are a cheap alternative to textbooks.
-Resources can be easily replicated and shared on the internet, which means no more lengthy and expensive delivery times, no more difficulty in arranging for the resources to be brought to the classroom at the right time.
+The first benefit that you can get out of digitalization in education is that students can now have easy access to learning.
+For instance, students can opt for online physics tutoring (or mentoring in any other subject) without having to travel physically.
+By doing so, they can reduce the wastage of time and money on transportation expenses.
+Besides this, digitalization has made it possible to access educational resources anytime, anywhere; e-books are a cheap alternative to textbooks.
+The best is that resources can also be easily replicated and shared on the internet, which means no more lengthy and expensive delivery times, and no more difficulty in arranging for the resources to be brought to the classroom at the right time.

 – It’s also possible to create your own customized learning experience from the comfort of your own home or office.
 At its core, digital education is about tailored learning.
 It’s about creating a learning experience that is individualized, personalized, and responsive-to your strengths, needs, and interests.
 It’s about personalized learning opportunities that are effective and engaging.
 It’s about connecting students to their texts, to each other (via collaboration), and to the knowledge, they’re seeking.
 And it’s about giving students the tools they need to succeed.

 – The benefit of digital education is the ability to have lectures in your own home or on the go.
-This makes it possible to learn more about a subject that you may not have time to learn in a traditional classroom.
+All you would need is a smartphone or laptop and a stable Internet connection, which can aid in the process.
+Note that it is imperative to have a steady Internet connection (to test this, one can lookup “check my speed” on the Web), or else you might not be able to stay connected during the ongoing lecture due to constant buffering.
+Anyway, for those with a stable Internet connection, online lectures give them the chance to learn about a subject they may not have had time to study in a traditional classroom.
 Research has shown that students who participate in digital education have better grades, higher GPAs, and are more engaged.
 The digital format of education also has the benefit of increasing the accessibility of learning, which is important in today’s world.

 – Digital education is more than just filling in a course assessment online.
 It also involves tracking progress through various digital platforms, especially ones that a student has to use to complete coursework.
 To ensure that your students are properly equipped with the skills and knowledge required to succeed in a digital world, it’s essential that, as a teacher, you track our students’ learning progress.